ferrucc-io/ferruccio/content/posts/starting-a-blog.md

 ---
-title: "Everything I've learned in 10 years of Blogging"
+title: "Everything I've learned in 10 years of Blogging (WIP currently under review)"
-date: 2018-12-13T20:57:56+01:00
+date: 2018-12-15T20:57:56+01:00
-draft: true
+draft: false
 ---

-I've been blogging for almost 10 years and what I've written on the internet has reached millions of people.
+I'm 21, but I've been blogging for almost 10 years.

+I grew up doing this.

-Most of what I've written is in Italian, but I was also quite successful with my Quora profile, reaching 400k people in three months.
+What I've written on the internet has reached millions of people.
+Most of what I've written is in Italian, but I was also quite successful when writing in english.
+My Quora profile, reached 400k people in three months.

+Through blogging I had the opportunity to travel the world, getting free tickets to all the biggest music festivals (Ultra, Tomorrowland.. you name it), getting promos from the Majors and interviewing my favorite artists.

+And it was because of my Wordpress websites that I was pushed towards learning how to code.
+Without blogging, I wouldn't be who I am today.

-I find that blogging is still among the best ways to get your message out there and meet interesting people.
+I find that it's still among the best ways to get your message out there and meet interesting people.

 ## 👘  I'm now opening up the kimono.
 #### Here's all I know about Blogging